First-principles evidence for conventional superconductivity in a quasicrystal approximant: Results

 Ir doping suppresses the total DOS at $\varepsilon_{\mathrm{F}}$, which would be detrimental to SC.
 Furthermore, we found that within the harmonic approximation Al$_{13}$Ir$_4$ is dynamically unstable, exhibiting imaginary phonon modes around various high-symmetry points of the BZ (Supplementary Fig.~4).
 We further verified that these instabilities persist under hydrostatic pressure up to 10\,GPa.
 Thus, Al$_{13}$Ir$_4$ is unlikely to form, and the solid solution Al$_{13}$Os$_{4-x}$Ir$_x$ is expected to be feasible only over a narrow composition range near the Os-rich solution.

 In contrast, the Al$_{13}$Os$_{4-x}$Re$_x$ solid solution provides a promising route to tune SC in Al--TM ACs.
 Our calculations show that \nef{} increases with Re substitution, reaching 6.57\,states/eV/f.u. in Al$_{13}$Re$_4$, where Al-$p$ and Re-$d$ states contribute nearly equally at $\varepsilon_{\mathrm{F}}$.
 Al$_{13}$Re$_4$ is also predicted to be dynamically stable.
-Since both end members are stable and the mixing thermodynamics are favorable, Al$_{13}$Os$_{4-x}$Re$_x$ should form a homogeneous, continuous solid solution.
+Since both end members are stable and the mixing thermodynamics are favorable, Al$_{13}$Os$_{4-x}$Re$_x$ is a plausible candidate for a homogeneous, continuous solid solution.
 In light of the enhanced \nef{}, which boosts $\lambda$, this system is expected to exhibit a higher \tc{} than pristine Al$_{13}$Os$_4$.

 \textbf{Superconductivity in Al$_{13}$Re$_4$}.
 To assess this scenario, Fig.~\ref{fig:Al13Re4} summarizes the electronic structure, phonons, el–ph coupling, and superconducting properties of Al$_{13}$Re$_4$.
 In this compound, five bands cross $\varepsilon_{\mathrm{F}}$ and the FS now includes an enlarged Al-$p$–derived sheet alongside hybridized sheets.
 This configuration naturally accommodates an anisotropic distribution of the superconducting gap over the FS or quasiparticle excitations with well-separated gap energies on different sheets.
 Consequently, Al$_{13}$Os$_{4-x}$Re$_x$ may exhibit a composition-tuned crossover from a single- (Al$_{13}$Os$_{4}$) to a multigap (Al$_{13}$Re$_{4}$) superconducting state, enriching even more the physics of these ACs and QCs and broadening the landscape of mechanisms to be explored.